baek-jinoo/AIND-Planning/heuristic_analysis.md

 This reduction in elapsed time can probably be mainly attributed to the fact that ignore preconditions and level sum expands less nodes compared to non-heuristic functions such as BFS, as shown on Chart 2.
 The chart indicates that as the problem becomes more complex, the number of new nodes explored dramatically decreases when using these heuristic functions.
-When comparing no preconditions to level sum heuristic function, you notice that the level sum with Planning Graph performs much better in terms of new nodes explored.
+When comparing no preconditions to level sum heuristic function, you notice that the level sum with GraphPlan performs much better in terms of new nodes explored.
 But, as you can see in Chart 3, the time that it takes to find the next new node takes a longer time with these heuristic functions.